Firstly: Olympic Movement

-Oman Olympic Committee took part in several Arab Games, latest of which was the Arab Games in Doha December 2011.
+Oman Olympic Committee took part in several Arab Games.

 OOC is keen on attending meetings of the General Assemblies of International Olympic Committee (IOC), Association of National Olympic Committees (ANOC), Olympic Council of Asia (OCA) as well as meetings of supporting committees and the Executive Bureau and GCC Olympic Committees in addition to seminars, workshops and training clinics on regular basis.

-5. Programmes for Training and Qualifying Coaches, Referees, administrators and sports leaders
+– Programmes for Training and Qualifying Coaches, Referees, administrators and sports leader.

 OOC coordinates with Olympic Solidarity and OCA for utilization of training programmes for coaches, administrators and sports leaders by dispatching them to overseas courses or organizing in-house courses under the supervision of IOC in addition to the international academic study programmes conducted in Greece, Semmelweis University in Hungary and other international training centers.

 OOC has introduced a new championship with the participation of all Omani sports association by the name “Olympic Day”.
 Held in 1998 for the first time, the Olympic Day continues to be staged on annual basis with significant turnout and success.
 The event has contributed to identifying promising talents in various sports and was combined with the summer sports activities which targeted the youth and youngsters during the school summer holidays.